martinring/thesis/src/2-Pre-Deployment.md

 ![The ChImpAnC user interface](screen-main.png){#fig:screen-main}

-The source code of the user interface is freely available:

 [![DFKI-CPS/chimpanc - GitHub](https://gh-card.dev/repos/DFKI-CPS/chimpanc.svg?fullname=)](https://github.com/DFKI-CPS/chimpanc){.ghlink}

 [ChImpAnC]{style=font-variant:small-caps} is realised as a web interface and can either run locally or on